Find your fit

 "I plan on going into film and television production after graduating.
 It's an industry that is extremely interdisciplinary, from working with editors, attorneys and writers to accountants, historians and engineers.
 It is important to work with people outside of your area of expertise.
 I think the Ward One class gave me a glimpse into what an interdisciplinary career will look like.
 It was invaluable to work across different disciplines and communicate our ideas to one another."

-Will you be the next to drive the future of data and design?
+Will you be the next to drive the future of information, design and computing?
 Learn more about becoming a Rhodos Fellow.